jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/3_protocol_and_statistical_analysis_plan.md

 Where the trial protocol and statistical analysis plan can be accessed

+## Example

+"The full trial protocol and the Statistical Analysis Plan can be accessed in the Supplementary Material".[@ref74] This article and supplementary material are open access.

 ## Explanation

 A protocol for the complete trial (rather than a protocol of a specific